MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 To set up a container on Windows Server, see the [Windows Server quickstart](../quick-start/quick-start-windows-server.md).

-To set up a container on Windows 10, see the [Get Started: Configure Your Environment for Containers](../quick-start/set-up-environment?tabs=Windows-10-Client).
+To set up a container on Windows 10, see [Get Started: Configure Your Environment for Containers](../quick-start/set-up-environment.md?tabs=Windows-10-Client).